Rands and cents: is it worth it?

 So, without further ado, let’s jump into my list

 eBucks from FNB is probably the most well known of all –

 Mechanism: It basically gives you eBucks for your everyday use of your bank card.
 You can also use more FNB services to earn more eBucks.
 You can then spend the eBucks on the eBucks store and supporting retailers.

-Returns: This is worked out on spend, but for myself this could easily cover my bank costs.
+Returns: This is worked out on spending, but for myself, this could easily cover my bank costs.

 Frugal Local Rating: 9/10

 If you are an FNB customer (especially if you have an FNB home loan), you are able to get quite a bit of money back – even more than enough to pay for your expensive bank fees!
 I am planning on moving to FNB in the next three months to take advantage of eBucks!

 Clicks is one of the oldest rewards cards of all the ones mentioned in this post.
 It’s been consistently giving people value for buying things they really need in the healthcare and cosmetic industry.
 It’s also now at Shell – so when you fill up your petrol tank, remember to swipe your Clicks card.

 Mechanism: For every R 5 you spend at Clicks, you earn 1 cash-back point, which is the equivalent of 10c.
 There are also competitions and specials they run for members.